top of page

 The noun 'oligarchy' derives its etymology from the combination of two ancient Greek words: 'oligos,' meaning 'few,' and 'arkhein,' meaning 'to rule' or 'to govern.'
 In ancient Greece, where the concept of democracy was born, 'oligarchy' was used to describe a form of government where political power and control were concentrated in the hands of a select few individuals or families, as opposed to the broader citizenry.
 This term underscores the fundamental idea that 'oligarchy' is characterized by the rule or dominance of a small and privileged elite.
 Its etymology reflects the Greek roots of the concept, emphasizing the significance of the 'few' who hold authority within such a system.

-Quiz: Find the meaning of the noun oligarchy:
+Find the correct meaning of the noun oligarchy:

 Try Again!